Alfred North Whitehead: An Introduction to Mathematics

-Philosophy and metaphysics
+Philosophy

 Richard Rummell's 1906 watercolor landscape view of Harvard University, facing northeast.
 Whitehead taught at Harvard from 1924 to 1937.

 Whitehead did not begin his career as a philosopher.
 In fact, he never had any formal training in philosophy beyond his undergraduate education.
 Early in his life, he showed great interest in and respect for philosophy and metaphysics, but it is evident that he considered himself a rank amateur.
 In one letter to his friend and former student Bertrand Russell, after discussing whether science aimed to be explanatory or merely descriptive, he wrote: "This further question lands us in the ocean of metaphysic, onto which my profound ignorance of that science forbids me to enter."
 Ironically, in later life, Whitehead would become one of the 20th century's foremost metaphysicians.

 However, interest in metaphysics – the philosophical investigation of the nature of the universe and existence – had become unfashionable by the time Whitehead began writing in earnest about it in the 1920s.
 The ever-more impressive accomplishments of empirical science had led to a general consensus in academia that the development of comprehensive metaphysical systems was a waste of time because they were not subject to empirical testing.

 Whitehead was unimpressed by this objection.
 In the notes of one of his students for a 1927 class, Whitehead was quoted as saying: "Every scientific man in order to preserve his reputation has to say he dislikes metaphysics.
 What he means is he dislikes having his metaphysics criticized."
 In Whitehead's view, scientists and philosophers make metaphysical assumptions about how the universe works all the time, but such assumptions are not easily seen precisely because they remain unexamined and unquestioned.
 While Whitehead acknowledged that "philosophers can never hope finally to formulate these metaphysical first principles", he argued that people need to continually reimagine their basic assumptions about how the universe works if philosophy and science are to make any real progress, even if that progress remains permanently asymptotic.
 For this reason, Whitehead regarded metaphysical investigations as essential to both good science and good philosophy.